RoamJS/oura-ring/README.md

 Readiness Score:: hh:mm:ss
 ```

 You can also import the data by creating a button by typing `{{import oura ring}}` into a page and clicking the button.

+## Demo

+<video src="https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Froamjs%2F6xdu8b9NhO.mp4" controls="controls" height="600"></video>